Looking for a whole wheat waffles recipe that turns out light, crispy, and not dense?

 Here is a brief overview of the ingredients:

-• Sugar – Adds an excellent sweet base.
-A granulated refined sugar-free natural sweetener should work as well, like coconut sugar, maple sugar, or date sugar.
+- Sugar – Adds an excellent sweet base.
+A granulated, refined-sugar-free natural sweetener should work as well, such as coconut sugar, maple sugar, or date sugar.

-• Milk – Dissolves the flour to create a smooth and stable waffle batter.
+- Milk – Dissolves the flour, creating a smooth, stable waffle batter.
 You can make these whole wheat waffles with any milk.
 However, I find that regular dairy milk results in crispier waffles.
 On the other hand, waffles made with non-dairy milk tend to be a bit soggy.

 How To Make Whole Wheat Waffles